rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 developed?**

-SR: In a way, yes and no. Respond-To was written before Breakpoint, but upon Breakpoint’s release, it was decided that our efforts should be focused on a unified Media Query engine, with Respond-To as a wrapper syntax for Breakpoint.
+SR: In a way, yes and no. Respond-To was written before Breakpoint, but upon Breakpoint's release, it was decided that our efforts should be focused on a unified Media Query engine, with Respond-To as a wrapper syntax for Breakpoint.
 This is how the current Respond-To project exists.
 As of Breakpoint 2.0, the Respond-To mixin has been incorporated into Breakpoint core, so you now can use